john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 ### Halos ###

-A different effect can be achieved by taking a vector to the centre of the image (as for the ghost sampling) but fixing the vector length.
+A different effect can be achieved by taking a vector to the center of the image (as for the ghost sampling) but fixing the vector length.
 In this case the source image is warped:

 \IMAGE: Warped image.